 “There was a time,” Annie remembers, “when I would host 25-plus people and felt like everything had to be perfect.
 I had to use the car like a cooler because there was no room in the fridge, and by Christmas morning I’d end up feeling completely fried.”

-Since then, I’ve been reinventing the holiday based on what’s important to me, and these are a few other things I’ve learned along the way in pursuit of a better, brighter, and totally stress-free holiday season:
+Since then, she’s been reinventing the holiday based on what’s important to her, and these are a few other things she’s learned along the way in pursuit of a better, brighter, and totally stress-free holiday season:

-4. Set the table, like, days before.
-I love to set a beautiful table, so I allow myself the time to do that – and I get lots of inspiration on walks with the dogs.
-Mother Nature is the best designer – read my tips for foraged centerpieces here.
+Annie loves to set a beautiful table, so she allows herself plenty of time to do that – and she get lots of inspiration on walks with the dogs.
+Mother Nature is the best designer – read all her tips for foraged centerpieces here.

-I also lay out all my platters and serving pieces in advance, and each one is labeled with a sticky note as to what it’s for.
+Annie also lays out all her platters and serving pieces in advance, and each one is labeled with a sticky note as to what it’s for.
 That way, people can help with set-up and serving.

 Was this article helpful?